 Perhaps the most fascinating and significant change to the landscape of Tyre was that it went from being an island “out in the sea” to a full-blown peninsula!
-Who could’ve predicted that a causeway built to attack the island would slowly silt up and become a thriving metropolis unto itself!?
-Apparently not Ezekiel, whose vision is of an uninhabited island rock.
+Who could’ve predicted that a causeway built to attack the island would slowly silt up and one day become a thriving metropolis unto itself!?
+Apparently not Ezekiel, whose vision ends with an uninhabited island rock.

 I believe Ezekiel did accurately predict that Nebuchadnezzar would make a move on Tyre, though this was probably more likely than not, and possibly self-fulfilling.
 However, I also believe that Ezekiel predicted that Nebuchadnezzar would slaughter the people of Tyre, pull the island walls and towers into the sea, and that the island would become an uninhabited bare rock.
-Ezekiel was wrong on all of these counts.
+Ezekiel was wrong on all of these counts, and seems willing to admit it.

-Ezekiel’s prophecies are made to appear successful through a combination of predictions that are probable (5, 6 & 16), ambiguous (3), open-ended (17), liberally reinterpreted in hindsight (7, 8, 9 & 15) and possibly self-fulfilling (4).
-There is not one solid prophecy here that we could use as proof of divine inspiration.
+Ezekiel’s prophecies are made to appear successful through a combination of predictions that are highly probable (5, 6 & 16), ambiguous (3), open-ended (17), liberally reinterpreted in hindsight (7, 8, 9 & 15) and possibly self-fulfilling (4).
+There is not a single solid prophecy here that we could use as proof of divine inspiration.

 If we’re going to insist that the prophecies of Tyre are proof “of the Bible’s divine inspiration,” we need to be absolutely certain of what is being predicted.
-And ideally, one would hope that proof from God would be far less ambiguous.
+And ideally, one would hope that proof from God would be far less ambiguous and open-ended.
 After all, my eternal life hangs in the balance, and it would be a shame to spend an eternity in hell because I misunderstood which Tyre God was referring to.

 1 Encyclopedia Britannica, 1911, Vol. 27